Yoshi275/ism-youtube-scraper/README.md

     * `video_info_table_populator.py` - gives video information based on video ID
     * `channels_to_ids.py` - converts channel usernames into unique YouTube channel IDs
     * `id_to_uploads_playlist.py` - gets all videos from specified channel ID

+### Using Entity Recognition Model

+1. Enter the `.\collab_labelling\entity_recognition` folder
+2. Ensure that there is a `gservice_account.json` file within the    folder, and an input file named according to the `INPUT_CSV_FILE_NAME` in `entity_recognition_model.py` in the same folder.
+The default input file name to be read is `test_videos.csv`
+3. In the `entity_recognition_model.py`, change the following variables as relevant:
+    *   ENTITY_RECOGNITION_MODEL - options: Model.GOOGLE_MODEL, Model.SPACY_MODEL.
+This determines the ER model being used
+    *   INPUT_CSV_FILE_NAME and OUTPUT_CSV_FILE_NAME - This determines the input and output files.
+The input file reads the same structure as that of the video data in OneDrive.
+The output file returns
+    *   SELECTED_COLS - This determines the names of the relevant columns, which has text that you want to run through the ER model.
+In the background, we simply combine all texts into one to send through the ER model.

+### Using Machine Learning Model

+1. Enter the `.\collab_labelling\machine_learning` folder
+2. Run `jupyter notebook` within the folder
+3. Run code on Jupyter notebook environment

 <p align="right">(<a href="#top">back to top</a>)</p>